secops-gthub/Eventlog_Visualizer/README.md

 3. Reporting & Investigation

-    Right-Click Menu: Select an event and right-click to perform external lookups (VirusTotal).
+    Smart Context Menu: Right-click an event to perform targeted VirusTotal lookups based on available data (Hash, IP, or Domain).

     Open HTML: Generates a temporary, CSS-styled report and launches it in your default browser.